 Author: Shelley Bennetts Date Posted:1 August 2018

-Here in Australia, spices are gaining in popularity for the colour and flavour they give to cooked foods.
-Food preferences here are trending away from artificial colours and flavours, towards more natural and healthy ingredients.
+Paprika adds just a little bit of spicy zing and plenty of rich, red colour to your favourite dishes.
+Spices are used all over the world as a natural way to give colour and flavour to cooked foods.
 Apart from the flavour and colour spices give to food, the spectacular health benefits of spices make them an essential part of any vegan, vegetarian, or meat diet.
-For your favourite dishes, our Kashmiri Sweet Paprika adds just a little bit of zing, plenty of rich, red colour.
+Kashmiri Sweet Paprika is a mild spice for cooking and garnishing.

 Paprika is one of the most used spices around the world.
 From its beginnings in Mexico, it has travelled the globe, influencing many national dishes.
 Paprika is now a staple in most kitchens.
 But, there are many variations of the Paprika spice, and it seems that everyone has their favourite.
 If you want to know more about the different types of Paprika, you can read about what Paprika to buy or use.

 In Hungary, Paprika is considered the national spice, and it’s featured in their national dish, goulash.
 Hungarians also love blending it into their fish, pasta, cheeses, sweet pastries and eggs.
 And, in Budapest, you can buy a Paprika Pálinka, a paprika brandy!